Best Airplane Travel Toys & Puzzles for 1 and 2 Year Olds

 Trust us when we tell you that even a roll of star stickers and piece of paper can keep your youngest traveler amused for quite some time!

-Travel Puzzles for Toddlers
+Travel Puzzle Games for Toddlers

 Travel-friendly puzzles are a good choice because not only do they keep little hands busy, they engage young minds as well.